 On February 2, 2019, the US announced it’s pullout from the INF Treaty that prohibited missiles with ranges between 500 and 5,500 kilometers.
 While the US points to the Russian 9M729 cruise missile that allegedly violates the treaty, Russia consistently cites the US missile defence systems in Europe that can be repurposed for offensive use.

-A year prior, the US under President Donald Trump exited from the Joint Comprehensive Plan of Agreement (JCPOA) – or simply the Iran Nuclear Deal – despite no evidence of Iranian nuclear buildups or uranium enrichment, as per multiple studies conducted by the International Atomic Energy Agency (IAEA).
+A year prior, the US under President Donald Trump exited from the Joint Comprehensive Plan of Agreement (JCPOA) – or simply the Iran Nuclear Deal – despite no evidence of Iranian nuclear buildups or uranium enrichment, as per multiple studies by the International Atomic Energy Agency (IAEA).

 The more recent has been the exit from the Open Skies Treaty with Russia on May 21, 2020 which coming amidst a time when the world is grappling with the Coronavirus pandemic, further jeopardizes a tenuous global stability.
 The treaty allowed for official surveillance flights by each other’s air forces over either one’s military bases to observe possible military mobilizations.